ieat/mosaic-mos-image-builder/README.rst

 How to build
 ============
 mOS 2.x can be built for two different cloud providers: AmazonEC2 and HVM.

-For AmazonEC2 some special patches will be applied to the initrd and kernel to support Amazon particular XEN virtualization. mOS 2.x with HVM should be compatible with any cloud stack that uses HVM virtualization as backend.
+mOS 2.x for AmazonEC2 some special patches will be applied to the initrd and kernel to support Amazon particular XEN virtualization.

+mOS 2.x with HVM should be compatible with any cloud stack that uses HVM virtualization as backend.

 To build mOS 2.0: